Get insider access

 Lightning

-The Beats Powerbeats Pro come with a charging case that gives about 15 extra hours of battery life, according to the specs sheet.
+The Beats Powerbeats Pro come with a charging case that yields one extra charge.
 The case has no inputs, and you must charge it with a Lightning cable, which is disappointing as a USB-C would have been better for most.